aitshuber/immunizecc/community.md

           <br>Immunization has protected Texans for generations, yet a small
           vocal group is spreading misinformation about vaccines that is putting our health at risk.<br/><br>We cannot afford to lose ground in our fight to protect Texans from preventable disease.
-The more people, like you, who become part of our <strong> IMMUNIZATION CHAMPION team
-          </strong> , the more helpful, factual information we can provide to
-          more people in more communities… and save more lives. <br>
+Our <strong>
+          IMMUNIZATION CHAMPIONS</strong> help ensure that more Texans across our state have factual information about vaccines and immunization – providing them with all they need to stay safe and healthy. <br>
         button:
           _bookshop_name: generic/button-link
           text: JOIN US